freeCodeCamp/guide/src/pages/machine-learning/feature-engineering/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 Machine Learning works best with well formed data.
 Feature engineering describes certain techniques to make sure we're working with the best possible representation of the data we collected.
-Following are two methods of feature engineering: scaling and selection.
+Following are two techniques of feature engineering: scaling and selection.

 ### Feature Scaling